7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 How do you create a social media campaign brief?

-You can create a Google Doc and provide the details listed above.
+Create a Google Doc and provide the details listed above.

 To make things easy, create a template you can reuse.
 This way, you only need to fill in details for each campaign.